-Dr. Peter Lapis is a cytopathologist and dermatopathologist.
-He is in-network for Medicaid and Medicare insurance.
-Before performing his residency at Massachusetts General Hospital, a hospital affiliated with Harvard Medical School, and a hospital affiliated with the University of Colorado Denver, Dr. Lapis attended Semmelweis University Faculty of Medicine for medical school.
-He speaks Hungarian.
+Dr. Peter Lapis' medical specialty is cytopathology and dermatopathology.
+Dr. Lapis takes Medicaid and Medicare insurance.
+His education and training includes medical school at Semmelweis University Faculty of Medicine and residency at Massachusetts General Hospital, a hospital affiliated with Harvard Medical School, and a hospital affiliated with the University of Colorado Denver.
+He is conversant in Hungarian.

 Clinical interests: Medical Dermatology

-Dr. Neal Walker's medical specialty is dermatology (skin disorders).
+Dr. Neal Walker is a specialist in dermatology (skin disorders).
+He works in Limerick, PA, Collegeville, PA, and Phoenixville, PA.
+He honors Medicare insurance.
 He is a graduate of Philadelphia College of Osteopathic Medicine.
-Dr. Walker honors Medicare insurance.
-He is professionally affiliated with Dermatology Specialists.
+Dr. Walker is professionally affiliated with Dermatology Specialists.

 - Dermatopathology deals with the identification of skin diseases.
 Dermatopathologists diagnose skin problems, usually by taking scrapings of skin and examining them under a microscope.